Martin D-15M Review: An All-Mahogany Dreadnought Acoustic Guitar

 The D-15M is a little different, and it all has to do with that “M” tacked on to the end of the name.
 The Martin D-15M has a top, back, neck and sides all made from solid mahogany.
 With this design is sort of unique today, it has a heritage going back many decades.
 And, that mahogany top means the D-15M is going to have different tonal characteristics than the average dreadnought acoustic.

-The fingerboard, head-plate and bridge are all East Indian Rosewood, which looks beautiful with all that chocolate-colored mahogany.
+The fingerboard, head-plate, and bridge are all East Indian Rosewood, which looks beautiful with all that chocolate-colored mahogany.
 Like other guitar companies, Martin is coming up with some creative solutions to the shortage and subsequent import limits on quality rosewood in recent years.
-In the past they've used some alternative tonewoods for their fingerboards, and still do on some models, but its nice to see rosewood here.
+In the past, they've used some alternative tonewoods for their fingerboards, and still do on some models, but it is nice to see rosewood here.

 There is no binding on this guitar, and no fancy appointments or inlays.
 It’s all about the wood, that deep, rich beautiful mahogany.
 And it’s the mahogany that makes this thing sound so special.